robmuh/robmuh.github.com/_posts/2014-12-01-buyers-guide.markdown

 subtitle: The Essentials and More
 ---

+**Update:** SkilStak now uses Mac Minis for everything.
+Our first and best recommendation is to get a Mac &mdash; especially since anyone can get a Mini and a keyboard for around $500 (and much higher quality than any PC anyone could get at that price.
+We have expelled the drastically declining GameMaker from our curriculum (and replaced with Phaser.io) and only use Linux on the server or as a Virtual Machine for students who only have Windows at home to use.

 ***Do not buy iBuyPower under any circumstances no matter how good the deal.*** At SkilStak Coding Arts parents and students often ask what computer to buy.
 My standard recommendation is to *buy a Mac